pmgfrederico/EqualityWithT4/EqualityWithT4/T4/README.md

 Domain Layer Entities and an Identity that is represented by an Identifier.
-In our case the contract that stands for an entity typically is IEntity<Guid>.
+In our case the contract that stands for an entity typically is IEntityOfGuid

 An Entity typically has 3 states: